 Fostering Public-Private Partnerships

 Public-private partnerships (PPPs) are essential for scaling circular economy solutions.
 Municipalities can offer incentives, such as low-interest loans or streamlined permitting processes, to businesses that integrate recycled materials into their manufacturing processes.
 In turn, private enterprises can invest in shared infrastructure—such as material recovery facilities or centralized repair centers—that benefit multiple stakeholders.
-By aligning economic development goals with sustainability objectives, PPPs help redistribute risk and leverage expertise across sectors.
+By aligning community economics development goals with sustainability objectives, PPPs help redistribute risk and leverage expertise across sectors.
 This collaborative approach accelerates the adoption of circular practices, spreading costs and benefits equitably throughout the community.

 Launching Pilot Projects to Demonstrate Impact